kamstartech/servicemanager/FORGOT_PASSWORD_IMPLEMENTATION.md

    - Navigate to `/login`
    - Click "Forgot your password?"
    - Enter admin email
+   - Open MailHog web UI at http://localhost:8025
-   - Check console for email output
+   - Click on the password reset email
+   - Copy the reset link from the email

 4. **Test reset password**
-   - Copy token from console email
-   - Navigate to `/reset-password?token=YOUR_TOKEN`
+   - Click the reset link in the email (or navigate manually)
    - Enter new password
    - Submit and verify redirect